Napa County has more than 444,000 acres of land under permanent or high levels of protection from development.

 Napa Valley’s environmental leadership story begins in 1968, when Napa Valley vintners and others in the community had the forethought to preserve open space and prevent future over-development by enacting the nation's first Agriculture Preserve.
 This land-zoning ordinance established agriculture and open space as the best use for the land in the fertile valley and foothill areas of Napa County.
 Initially the ordinance protected 23,000 acres of agricultural land stretching from Napa in the south to Calistoga.
 Today, more than 32,000 acres are contained within the Preserve.

 Understanding the importance of keeping rural lands rural, the Land Trust of Napa County was established in 1976 and created conservation easements for land owners to preserve and protect their land in perpetuity from development.
-Today, more than 55,000 acres, roughly 10% of Napa, is protected.
+Today, more than 55,000 acres, roughly 10% of Napa County, is protected.

 In 1980, Napa County voters passed Slow Growth Initiative Measure A, which required that the Napa County General Plan adopt a Growth Management System that limited growth in Napa County to no more than 1% per year.
 This measure, which protects against sprawl and encroachment into ag land, is still in effect today.